Oussama1403/PyQt5-SortNumbers/README.md

 # SortNumbers

-A Simple PyQt5 program to sort numbers in ascending/descending order.It was made for a school assignment and now it is public for Beginner PyQt5 devs to learn from it.
+A Simple PyQt5 program to sort numbers in ascending/descending order.It was made for a school assignment and now it is public for beginner PyQt5 devs to learn from it.

 ### Dependencies